-Logitech sales rise nearly 14% on higher demand amid work from home activity
+Logitech sales rise nearly 14% as work from home boosts demand

-(Reuters) - Logitech International reported on Tuesday an increase of 13.6% in its sales for the fourth quarter, as the computer peripherals maker said its products to support working from home were in high demand during the coronavirus crisis.
+(Reuters) - Logitech International (LOGN.S) reported a 13.6% rise in fourth-quarter sales on Tuesday, as more people used its products while working from home due to the coronavirus crisis.

 Logitech, which makes webcams, keyboards, mouses as well as video conferencing devices and software, said its fourth-quarter sales rose to $709.2 million, compared with $624.3 million a year ago.